aappleby/wideboard/README.md

 To render the entire Linux kernel source tree in your browser, check out https://github.com/torvalds/linux under /docs and refresh the page.
-This will use a _lot_ of GPU ram and there's no real error checking if you run out, so proceed with caution.
+This will use a _lot_ of GPU ram (something about Chrome is bloating GPU memory usage by ~4x) and there's no real error checking if you run out, so proceed with caution.

 NOTE - If you're running the server under WSL, loading will take _ages_ as WSL seems to add ~300 milliseconds of delay per HTTP connection.
 Running